sakurazz/algorithms-with-illustrations/cornerstone/array.md

 ## 基础知识

 Array problems often have simple brute-force solutions that use 0(n) space, but subtler solutions that **use the array itself** to **reduce space** complexity to 0(1).
-[Problem 1]

 Filling an array from the front is slow, so see if it's possible to **write values from the back**.
-[Problem 2]

 Instead of deleting an entry (which requires moving all entries to its right), consider **overwriting** it.
-[Problem 5]

 When dealing with integers encoded by an array consider **processing the digits from the back** of the array.
 Alternately, reverse the array so the **least-significant digit** is the first entry.
-[Problem 3]

 Be comfortable with writing code that operates on **subarrays**.
-[Problem **10**]

 It's incredibly easy to make **off-by-1** errors when operating on arrays.
-[Problems 4 and 17]

 Don't worry about preserving the **integrity** of the array (sortedness, keeping equal entries together, etc.) until it is time to return.
-[Problem 5]

 An array can serve as a good data structure when you know the distribution of the elements in advance.
 For example, a Boolean array of length W is a good choice for representing **a subset of** (0,1,..., W- 1].
 (When using a Boolean array to represent a subset of (1,2,3,...,«}, allocate an array of size n+1 to simplify indexing.)
-[Problem 8].

 When operating on 2D arrays, **use parallel logic** for rows and for columns.
-[Problem 17]

 Sometimes it's easier to **simulate the specification**, than to analytically solve for the result.
 For example, rather than writing a formula for the i-th entry in the spiral order for an n X n matrix, just compute the output from the beginning.
-[Problems 17 and 19]

 ### Key word